cliffordx/legalbai/pages/codal___Family Code of the Philippines___Title 1.md

 	  id:: 635bc77a-37d0-4296-b881-71e070b55dbf
 		- All marriages solemnized outside the Philippines, in accordance with the laws in force in the country where they were solemnized, and valid there as such, shall also be valid in this country, except those prohibited under Articles 35 (1), (4), (5) and (6), 36, 37 and 38.
 (17a)
 		- Where a marriage between a Filipino citizen and a foreigner is validly celebrated and a divorce is thereafter validly obtained abroad by the alien spouse capacitating him or her to remarry, the Filipino spouse shall have capacity to remarry under Philippine law.
 (As amended by Executive Order 227)
-- # 🔴 Chapter 2 - Marriages Exempted from License Requirement
+- ## 🔴 Chapter 2 - Marriages Exempted from License Requirement
+  collapsed:: true
 	- **ARTICLE 27.**
 	  collapsed:: true
 	  id:: 635bc77a-2534-4fe7-9495-a922c09e100d